RetroAchievements/docs/docs/developer-docs/flags/subsource.md

 | 2   |           | Value |      | 0xffffffe5 | =   | Value |      | 0xffffffe3 | 0 (0) |

 This means `-(-2) + (-27) = -29`, which is `2 - 27 = -29`, which is `-25 = -29`, which is false.

+### Using Modifiers

+Like `Add Source`, you can click the "Cmp" column to add a modifier to perform and operation that modifies the value before subtracting it from the accumulator.
+See [Add Source - Using Modifiers](/developer-docs/flags/addsource#using-modifiers) for more details.